-Employee satisfaction and commitment are two necessary ingredients in developing high-performing organizations and attracting top talent.

-*FORMER TEXT:* Employee satisfaction and commitment are two necessary ingredients in developing high-performing organizations and attracting top talent.
-The Best Places to Work rankings are an important tool for ensuring that employee satisfaction is a top priority for government managers and leaders.
-The rankings provide a mechanism to hold agency leaders accountable for the health of their organizations; serve as an early warning sign for agencies in trouble; offer a roadmap for improvement; and give job seekers insights into how federal employees view their agencies.
+Since the first Best Places to Work in the Federal Government® rankings were released in 2003, they have provided managers and leaders with a way to measure and improve employee satisfaction and commitment and are an important tool for ensuring that employee satisfaction is a top priority.
+They provide a mechanism to hold agency leaders accountable for the health of their organizations; serve as an early warning sign for agencies in trouble; and offer a roadmap for improvement.

 The rankings also address one of the biggest barriers to federal employment: a lack of cross-governmental information for prospective employees.
-The Best Places to Work rankings provide job seekers unprecedented insight into opportunities for public service by highlighting the federal government’s high-performing agencies and by promoting federal organizations that often go unheralded.
+They provide job seekers unprecedented insight into opportunities for public service by highlighting the federal government’s high-performing agencies and by promoting federal organizations that often go unheralded.

-The Partnership for Public Service thanks Robert M. Tobias, director of key executive leadership programs at American University, for helping to develop the Best Places to Work rankings, and OPM for its rigorous administration of this powerful employee survey.
+The Partnership for Public Service thanks Robert M. Tobias, director of key executive leadership programs at American University, for helping develop the Best Places to Work rankings, and OPM for its rigorous administration of this powerful employee survey.

 If you represent an agency or subcomponent that participates in the Best Places to Work rankings, you can download our official award badge for use on your website.
 Please link the award badge back to bestplacestowork.org so your site visitors can learn more about your organization and the rankings.